asabryy/arabic-ocr-web/README.md

 ## 👤 Author

-Built by [Your Name] — powered by OpenAI and Qwen2-VL
+Built by Ahmed Ahmed — powered by OpenAI and Qwen2-VL